joeljvari/ML-notes/ML-Notes.md

 - Recommender system

 ### supervised Learning:
+In supervised machine learning, we are learning to create models that combine inputs, to produce useful predictions even on previously unseen data.
 **"Right answer"** is given
 - Regression: predict continous valued output
 - classification: Discret valued output(1 or 0)

-**Support vector machine : It has infinite no of features or attribuites**
+**Support Vector Machine : It has infinite no of features or attribuites**

 ![alt text](https://raw.githubusercontent.com/joeljvari/ML-notes/master/breast%20cancer.PNG "fig-1 :Classification Problem Example")